-Interview with Peter Reiss in Trouw: ‘A lot has been done, but there is still a lot of work to do’
+Interview with Peter Reiss in Trouw: ‘There is still a lot of work to do’

 Newspaper Trouw interviewed Peter Reiss – AIDS2018 co-chairman and H-TEAM project leader – after the conference, which according to Reiss was ‘very meaningful’.